-My doctor recently handed me a copy of a journal article on the relationship between Ehlers-Danlos’ Syndrome and Mast Cell Activation Syndrome.
+My doctor recently handed me a copy of a journal article on the relationship between Ehlers-Danlos’ Syndrome and Mast Cell Activation Syndrome (EDS and MCAS).
 It was co-written by Dr Stéphane Daens and Dr Daniel Grossin; the President and Vice-President of GERSED (Belgium’s Francophone society for EDS research).
 I am actually eagerly awaiting an appointment with Doctor Daens in July 2022, so I was excited to read more about his philosophy on tackling these challenging multi-systemic illnesses.

 What I read has been nothing short of life-changing.
 It has validated my lived experiences, confirmed the belief (held by my doctor and me) that I surely have some form of Mast Cell Disorder, and has also given me new hope that there are more treatments that I can try (and things that I can try avoiding) whilst I wait for my appointment and (hopefully) official diagnoses.

 I know that many of my amazing readers are struggling with these disorders and that even more have similar undiagnosed symptoms that they “just can’t quite figure out,” so I felt that it was my duty to translate this article into English and make sure as many people as possible have access to this important information!

 Disclaimer: I am not a medical professional, nor am I a certified translator.
 I am simply a person with knowledge of the French and English languages who believes that this information needs to be more widely circulated among patients and doctors alike.